Who should register

 Q. Will I get a certificate once I complete the course and will it be recognized by employers?

 A. Yes.
 Once you complete the assignments and the online quizzes successfully, you will get a certificate, suitable for framing.
-Your employer is the one who decided what training/certification to recognize or not.
+Your employer is the one who decides what training/certification to recognize or not.
 In the end, you have to adhere to the internal training requirements of the employer.

 If you work in the City of Toronto and intend to write tickets on behalf of the City of Toronto, you MUST attend a mandatory workshop run by the Toronto Police Traffic Division.
 This is to show you HOW to fill out their tickets, what the process is that is required for filing and prosecutions, as well as other local requirements such as signage and how to deal with vehicles in Handicapped spaces and towing of abandoned or illegally parked vehicles.